Atlantic Forest: Ecology

 The Atlantic Forest is unusual in that it extends as a true tropical rain forest to latitudes as far as 28°S. This is because the trade winds produce precipitation throughout the southern winter.
 In fact, the northern Zona da Mata of northeastern Brazil receives much more rainfall between May and August than during the southern summer.

 The geographic range of Atlantic Forest vary depending on author or institution that published them.
 Information on four most important boundaries as well as their union and intersection was reviewed in 2018.

 Geography

 The Iguazu Falls are located south of the Atlantic Forest.

 The Atlantic Forest mainly covers regions of eastern Brazil (92% of the total area), but also reaches eastern Paraguay (6%) and northeastern Argentina (2%).

 History

+The Atlantic Forest has undergone great changes across the last two epochs.
+Human interaction and environmental changes have been major factors in the ecological history of the forest region.

 During glacial periods in the Pleistocene, the Atlantic Forest is known to have shrunk to extremely small fragmented refugia in highly sheltered gullies, being separated by areas of dry forest or semi-deserts known as caatingas.
-Some maps even suggest the forest actually survived in moist pockets well away from the coastline where its endemic rainforest species mixed with much cooler-climate species.
+Humans first interacted with the Atlantic Forest 18,000 years ago during the Late Pleistocene.
+The Atlantic Forest region was very different in the Pleistocene than today.
+Vegetation ranged from a few rain-heavy forests to an abundance of dry open grasslands and forests.

+Early human hunting likely resulted in the first mass extinctions of large mammals in the Atlantic Forest region.
+Indigenous groups in the Holocene used slash-and-burn agriculture which transformed biological corridors into food resources.
+Changes in landscape and faunal demographics contributed to greater ecological changes in the Holocene.
+Ecological changes in this era were signified by the increase in dense rainforests.

 Unlike refugia for equatorial rainforests, the refuges for the Atlantic Forest have never been the product of detailed identification.